zigszigsdk/FTP2Azure/README.md

+This project has been abandoned.
+Want to give it a new home?
+Just clone it and get it to work and i'll happily point this repo your way.

 FTP2Azure
 =========

 FTP for Azure worker.
 Stores FTP files on the blob store.
-Works with .NET 4.5+
+Works with .NET Standard 4.5

 ## Quickguide